iluvjava/Maths/Notebook 2.0 markdown/AMATH 584 Numerical Linear Algebra/LU Decomposition/LU Decomposition.md

 ```

 This is a very well-optimized algorithm, the $P$ permutations matrices are never represented as an actual matrix multiplication!
-But the operations will be felt by these matrices because of the use of <--> on these matrices.
+But the operations will be felt by these matrices because of the use of swapping on these matrices.

 How is the $L$ matrix constructed?
 This part of the algorithm is the most fascinating part.